Update Date: 13.08.2022

 The reviewing process of the manuscripts sent to JIRTE proceeds following these steps:

 - The manuscript is reviewed by the Editor to see whether its aims, subject, content, and style of writing fits the requirements of JIRTE (Maximum 10 days).
 The manuscript is approved by the Editor, and send to Field Editor.
 Other manuscripts not approved by the Editor send back to their authors/owners for revision and resubmission

 - The examination/review of the Field Editor results in the decision of either sending the manuscript to reviewers or returning them back to their authors/owners for revision (Maximum 10 days).

-- The selection processes of referees based on expertise and experience in the relevant field.
-The referees are given 20 days to review a manuscript sent them.
+- The selection processes of referees are based on expertise and experience in the relevant field.
+The referees are given 20 days to review a manuscript sent to them.

 - If a reviewer cannot review the manuscript assigned to her/him within the given scope of time, she/he is sent a reminder e-mail with an additional 10 days for completing the reviewing process.
 If she/he does not return the reviewed manuscripts within the additional time, that manuscript may withdraw from her/him.
 After then, it is assigned to another referee.

 - If there is a divergence of opinion between the two reviewers (one accepting the manuscript and the other rejecting it), the field editor examines the review reports, compares and contrasts the reviewers’ critics and viewpoints, as well as their reasoning to arrive at a decision.